pnsn/station_metrics/station_metrics/metrics/prefix_ring_latency_max.md

 ## Change Log

-Aug 2026: added to the published metric documentation.
+Sep 14 2026: added to the published metric documentation.
 The measurement itself has been produced by sniffwave_tally for some time.

 ## Contact